Dr Lauritz Thamsen

-- I have worked closely with PhD students at TU Berlin (in the Distributed and Operating Systems group of Prof. Odej Kao), HPI (in the Operating Systems and Middleware group of Prof. Andreas Polze), and HU Berlin (in the Knowledge Management in Bioinformatics group of Prof. Ulf Leser) as a postdoc and senior researcher at TU Berlin as well as a guest professor at HU Berlin.
+- I have worked closely with around a dozen PhD students at TU Berlin (in the Distributed and Operating Systems group of Prof. Odej Kao), HPI (in the Operating Systems and Middleware group of Prof. Andreas Polze), and HU Berlin (in the Knowledge Management in Bioinformatics group of Prof. Ulf Leser) as a postdoc and senior researcher at TU Berlin and as a guest professor at HU Berlin.

 I have been involved in teaching the basics of distributed systems, operating systems, and systems engineering as well as related advanced topics such as cloud computing and big data systems.

-A full list of lectures, seminars, group projects, interdisciplinary courses, and extracurricular teaching can be found at https://lauritzthamsen.org/teaching/.
+A full list of lecture modules, seminars, team projects, interdisciplinary courses, and extracurricular teaching can be found at https://lauritzthamsen.org/teaching/.

-You can usually find me in S 152 in the School of Computing Science (2nd floor, 15 Liliybank Gardens, accessible through the Sir Alwyn Williams Building, 18 Lilybank Gardens).
+You can usually find me in S152 in the School of Computing Science (2nd floor, 15 Lilybank Gardens, accessible through the Sir Alwyn Williams Building, 18 Lilybank Gardens).
+When I am in the office, you can also reach me via +44 141 330 2000 (x0652).